Zildj1an/Graphic-Traffic-Simulator/README.md

 wait for red traffic lights.

   -  Report on the current state of the simulated objects using the GUI

-## How does it work?

-It uses MVC design pattern for a Swing GUI, and Java Threads for making the GUI responsive.

 ## Screenshot